purplecon/2024.purplecon.nz/_scripts/talkdata.md

 <hr />

-## Where Did It Come From, Where Did It Go?
+## [keynote] Where Did It Come From, Where Did It Go?
 What the Heck is an OAuth Flow?

 OAuth can feel like a big, scary monster full of techy jargon and tricky standards.
 But it doesn't have to be that way!
 Ever clicked "Connect with Apple" or allowed an app to access your calendar?
 That’s OAuth in action!
 Join us for a friendly and easy-to-understand exploration of OAuth, specially crafted for beginners.